Andrew Pope (singer): Podcasting career

 In 2020, after months off of the road due to nationwide venue shutdowns, Andrew launched a podcast called "Pickin' It Out with Andrew Pope".
 The show features candid conversations between Pope and friends made from the entertainment business as well as the professional sports business.
 Folks such as Teddy Gentry from Alabama (band), David Bellamy from Bellamy Brothers, Ward Davis, as well as WWE Hall of Famers like Eric Bischoff, Gerald Brisco, and Diamond Dallas Page have guested.
-The podcast is recorded remotely over Zoom (software) and Pope does all recording, mixing, editing and publishing from his home.
+Pope does all recording, mixing, editing and publishing from his home.

+Y'all Think You Know

+In April 2025, Andrew began making country music history videos that turned into the series "Y'all Think You Know Country Music?".
+Pope currently has published over 200 videos in this series, reaching millions of country music loving fans.